-You can see the active event messages in the web interface by clicking the warning symbol in the icon bar at the top in the web interface.
+You can see the active event messages in the web interface when you click the warning symbol in the icon bar at the top in the web interface.

 All events are logged in the event log.
-For information on the event log, see Event log on page 125.
+For information on the event log, see Event log on page 115.